Essential Gear for Camino Pilgrims

 - first aid kit - Band-Aids, moleskin, Tylenol, Advil

-- light weight summer sleeping bag
+- lightweight summer sleeping bag

 - 1 SIGG water bottle - 1 litre